izivkov/gshock-api-esp32/README.md

 #### Using the Android App

 - Download the Android APK: [⬇️ Download Latest APK](https://github.com/izivkov/gshock-api-esp32/releases/download/v1.0.0/TimeServerConfigurator.apk)
 - If not configured, the ESP32 will boot into configuration mode.
 Once booted, start the Android app.
 When the red dot at the bottom-right of the app’s screen turns green, the ESP32 controller is connected.
+(You can also put the server in configuration mode at any time by pressing the BOOT button on the device).
 - Enter your SSID and WiFi password, then press **SUBMIT**.
 This will create the configuration file on the ESP32, and the device will reboot into server mode.

 ![Alt Image](docs/TimeServerConfigurator.png)